dsu-arl/pace-python-dojo/input-and-output/type-casting/DESCRIPTION.md

 print("Age in the future", future_age)
 ```

 If you were to run the code above you would likely encouter a `TypeError`.
 If we see what the program is doing, we can most likely assume that age is an integer and the input we get from the user will be an integer.
-You can simply cast it to an integer, by using the `int()` function.
+You can simply cast it to an integer using the `int()` function.

 ```python
 age = int(input("Enter your age: "))